pace-neutrons/Horace/documentation/adr/0011-version-project-with-cmake.md

 ## Context

-The project needs a versioning system.
-The version should be accessible from within the project's Matlab and C++ code.
+Every instance of the project should carry an up-to-date version number.
+This version number should be accessible from within the Matlab and C++ code.

 ## Decision